Used and loved by millions

 Common error

-While "in a nutshell" is useful, avoid using it excessively in the same piece of writing.
-Overuse can make your writing sound repetitive and less impactful.
-Vary your summarizing phrases with alternatives like "in short" or "to sum up".
+Avoid using "in a nutshell" repeatedly within a single piece of writing.
+While useful, overuse can make your writing sound repetitive or lazy.
+Vary your summarization techniques with phrases like "in brief", "essentially", or "to sum up".

 Antonio Rotolo, PhD - Digital Humanist | Computational Linguist | CEO @Ludwig.guru